dasizeman/OpenGL-Tutorial/README.md

 Notes on building:
 * I use CMake to maintain the build
     * On Windows, the CMake GUI will let you generate VS project files.
 Neat!
       I'm pretty sure only VS2015 will work, and I haven't tested other versions.
     * On Linux, I recommend creating a build directory in the location of CMakeLists.txt, changing to that directory  and doing cmake ./..
 This will generate the Makefile for you.
-Some notes about the Linux build:
-    * I have only tested building on Ubuntu 14.04.
-On that platform, since I already include the static libraries, the only extra dependency package I've found that you need so far is libglu1-mesa-dev.
-I will update as I find more.
+* I have only tested the Linux build on Ubuntu 14.04.
+The current additional dependencies I am aware of are:
+    * libglu1-mesa-dev
-Also please let me know if you build this on other Linux platforms, and how you did it, or if you found any other dependencies that I missed for Ubuntu, so I can update this info.
+* Please let me know if you build this on other Linux platforms, and how you did it, or if you found any other dependencies that I missed for Ubuntu, so I can update this info.

 Notes on running:
 * All shader (.glsl) files need to be copied to the same directory as the